zaphoyd/wsperf/README.md

 > It can also be `0` in which case the load is processed on the main thread.
 Note that ASIO will nevertheless create a background thread of asynchronous name resolution.
 So you see 2 threads for **wsperf** even if run with `threads==0`.
 >

 The `connections` is the total number of WebSocket connections that are opened to the testee - not concurrently, but in total.
+Also note that **wsperf** will currently not retry a failing connection.

 The `result_file` is the name of the log file to produce.

 The `low_watermark` and `high_watermark` control how many parallel connections will be in flight as follows:

 **wsperf** will open new TCP connections to the testee and perform WebSocket opening handshakes on those as fast as it can up till the `high_watermark` connections is reached.
+That is connections which have not yet again been closed.

-When that happens, it will stop trying to connect more. if then even 1 of the formerly outstanding connections reaches WS "connected" (opening HS complete), it'll start 1 new. so when max is reached, it'll be a very quick, fine grained toggle between stop and resume connecting.
+When that happens, it will stop trying to connect more.
+After some time, more WebSocket connections will get closed again (by performing a closing handshakes), and the outstanding number reaches the `low_watermark`, **wsperf** will start again connecting as fast as it can.

-[31.10.2013 22:35:37] Tobias Oberstein: so max_parallel_handshakes limits the number of WS connections that haven't yet reached the "open" state .. hence are still in flight.
+So the watermarks limit the number of WebSocket connections that haven't yet reached the "open" state .. hence are still in flight.

-[31.10.2013 22:36:19] Peter Thorson: yes
+## Postprocessing

-[31.10.2013 22:36:21] Peter Thorson: exactly
+Writeme.